Last Updated on January 26, 2023 by Mark Ursell

-Now in 2018 we find bitcoin futures listed on the CME and hedge funds springing up to serve wealthy investors.
-As the Wall Street professionals descend on bitcoin, individual investors and speculators need to get savvier or risk being squeezed out.
+In 2018, we bitcoin futures were listed on the CME and hedge funds sprung up to serve wealthy investors.
+As Wall Street professionals descend on bitcoin, individual investors and speculators needed to get savvier or risk being squeezed out.

-I have also recorded a video below where you can see me demonstrating the trading strategy and showing how I tested it.
+I have also recorded a video below where I demonstrate the trading strategy and how I tested it.

 Things that Professional Traders Do

 Professionals know under what conditions they will enter and exit a trade.
 They will have also have a plan for how to manage the trade.

 “Risk comes from not knowing what you are doing” – Warren Buffett

 Warren Buffett and George Soros have wildly different approaches to trading the financial markets.
 But one thing they have in common is they both do meticulous analysis before they enter a trade.